 Our Experience: 25 Years And 60 Long-Term Programs

 Experience matters.
 Our programs and methods are based on our extensive experience, not untested theories.
 No other school has our level of experience.
 No school has been doing it longer.
 No school has run as many long-term programs.
 Read more about founder Tim Smith and our educational philosophy.

 Our Instructors: Full-Time, Professional Guides And Educators Since 1999

 We’re professional educators.
 We’ve been teaching and guiding full time, year-round, since 1999.
 Our instructors are Registered Master Maine Guides and Registered Maine Guides licensed by the state in the hunting, fishing, sea kayaking and recreation categories.
 Since 2017 we’ve been background checked by the FBI (as part of the licensing requirements for Registered Maine Guides).
-We’ve got over 20 years and 47 long-term immersion programs behind us.
+We’ve got 25 years and 60 long-term immersion programs behind us.